 The misuse of pronouns can also be seen when someone refers to a trans person as "it" or "that," which are very offensive, dehumanizing terms.
-When they occur in the workplace, these are also examples of harassment under subsection 5 of the Code and create a poisoned working environment.
+When they occur in the workplace, these are also examples of harassment and create a poisoned working environment.

 Insisting on calling someone by their legal or birth name is very similar to insisting on using the wrong pronouns.
 It demonstrates that you are not allowing this person to proceed through their transition.
 No one has the right to take that process away from anyone.
-This is also considered a form of harassment under subsection 10 of the Code.
+This is also considered a form of harassment.